Clement2014/udacity-deep-learning-1/README.md

-# Udacity Deep Learning Assignments
+## Udacity Deep Learning Assignments
-Assignments for Udacity Deep Learning class in Modulabs.
+Assignments for udacity deep learning class in modulabs.
 Do it yourself, Compare it with your colleague.

 ## Notice